AzureAD/microsoft-authentication-library-for-dotnet/README.md

-# Microsoft Authentication Library (MSAL) Preview for .NET, Windows Store, UWP, NetCore, Xamarin Android and iOS
+# Microsoft Authentication Library (MSAL) for .NET, Windows Store, UWP, NetCore, Xamarin Android and iOS

 The MSAL library for .NET gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
 The library also supports [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/).